 “we’ve got a tomb on the cover of the album!”-Peter Saville

-The cover artwork was designed by both Martyn Atkins and Peter Saville features a photograph on the cover was taken by Bernard Pierre Wolff, and is an image of Jesus and Mary from Appiani family tomb in the Cimitero Monumentale di Staglieno in Genoa, Italy.
+The cover artwork, designed by both Martyn Atkins and Peter Saville, features a photograph taken by Bernard Pierre Wolff.
+The image depicts Jesus and Mary from the Appiani family tomb in the Cimitero Monumentale di Staglieno in Genoa, Italy.

 2. Bauhaus- Mask (Beggars Banquet, 1981)

-‘Godfathers of Goth’ Bauhaus’ second studio album Mask is their definitive work and the band’s most cohesive, collaborative effort.
+Just a few years into their career, Bauhaus channeled their love of Bowie and Bolan into a string of incendiary singles and landmark LP In the Flat Field.
+Their sophomore record Mask is arguably their definitive work and the band’s most cohesive, collaborative effort.
 Album singles “Kick in The Eye” and “The Passion of Lovers” expanded the band’s sonic repertoire through dub rhythms, saxophones, and generous use of keyboards and acoustic guitars, respectfully.
 These sonic touchstones would remain staples of each band member’s career.

-Daniel Ash also designed the album’s cover art, a precursor to his work as Bubbleman Designs.
-Ash would go on to design the band’s fourth LP cover and much of his work with Love and Rockets to follow.
+Daniel Ash also designed the album’s unique cover art, a precursor to his work as Bubbleman Designs.
+Ash would also provide artwork for the third and fourth Bauhaus LPs, as well as art for follow up projects Tones on Tail and Love and Rockets.

-The video for the album’s title track was filmed in an abandoned Victorian shoe factory in Northampton, seemingly paying homage the Hammer Horror films of the 70’s.
+The video for the Mask‘s title track was filmed in an abandoned Victorian shoe factory in Northampton, seemingly paying homage the Hammer Horror films of the 70s.
 The band were not authorized to film there, and had to sneak in and out for the production.

 3. Siouxsie & the Banshees- Juju (Polydor, 1981)

-Juju, the fourth studio album from Siouxsie & the Banshees, is often considered to the band’s finest work, and with very good reason.
-John McGeoch’s innovative guitar playing is center stage, highlighted on albums tracks “Monitor”and “Into The Light,” as well as two of the band’s most iconic singles: “Spellbound” and “Arabian Knights.”
+Juju, the fourth studio album from Siouxsie & the Banshees, is considered by many to the band’s finest work, with very good reason.
+John McGeoch’s innovative guitar playing is center stage, highlighted on albums tracks “Monitor” and “Into The Light,” as well as two of the band’s most iconic singles: “Spellbound” and “Arabian Knights.”

 Juju also contains a song called “Halloween” – Trick or Treat!

-Further Listening: Stimmen Der Stille- Morgenstern, Asmodi Bizarr- Sunsierra, Look Back In Anger- Caprice 12”
+Further Listening: Stimmen Der Stille- Morgenstern, Asmodi Bizarr- Sunsierra, Kas Product- Try Out

 4. Modern English- Mesh & Lace (4AD, 1981)